haedaal/docs/content/docs/guides/continuous-delivery/github-actions.md

 #### The push Workflow File

-Next, add a second workflow file at `.github/workflows/push.yml` containing the following definition, which tells GitHub to run `pulumi up` in response to a commit on the `master`
+Next, add a second workflow file at `.github/workflows/push.yml` containing the following definition, which tells GitHub to run `pulumi up` in response to a commit on the `main`
 branch:

 ```yaml